IGEDAR/IGEDA/README.md

-Welcome to iGEDA (Interactive Web Application Gene Expression Data Analysis ) !!
+Welcome to I-GEDA (Interactive Web Application for Gene Expression Data Analysis)!

-iGEDA is an Rstudio(v4.2.2) and web application using Shiny platform.

-iGEDA provides a hassle-free and interactive user experience in gene expression data analysis and exploration.
+I-GEDA is a web application built using the Shiny platform in R. It provides a hassle-free and interactive user experience for gene expression data analysis and exploration.

+I-GEDA accepts various input datasets, including user-provided datasets, for comprehensive analysis.

+With I-GEDA, you can easily:
+- Perform differential gene expression prediction
+- Generate various plots and tables for visualization
-You can easily perform differential gene expression data analysis generate sample plots perform gene set enrichment analysis (GO and KEGG) perform clustering and machine learning.
+- Conduct enrichment analysis (GO and KEGG)
+- Perform clustering and machine learning